 Some Apprenticeships come with additional certification embedded through the delivery of the programme.

 These value added qualifications are completed in addition to the Apprenticeship programme and as such, are certificated separately upon successful completion.

-Whether you are just leaving school or been working for 10+ years, an Apprenticeship could be the right step for you.
+Whether you are a school leaver or have been working for many years, an Apprenticeship could be the right step for you.